 - Until further notice, we unfortunately must refrain from offering coffee fellowship.

-- All stewards must maintain social distancing while exiting the church and proceeding directly to their cars.
+- All parishioners must maintain social distancing while exiting the church and proceeding directly to their cars.

 - Please avoid congregating in the narthex and church parking lot.

-- The church will be thoroughly disinfected after each service with EPA-approved cleaning supplies.
+- The church will be thoroughly sanitized after each service with EPA-approved cleaning supplies.

 - August 21, 2020: Protocol for Non-Liturgical Programs in Education Ministries